VirtualAnalogy/Paraphrasis/README.md

 -----------------

-Backgrounds for plugins are created in an image editor, such as Photoshop or Gimp.
-Tile the primary texture for the background and the secondary texture for groups of controls.
-When making control groups, the secondary texture should have rounded corners of 3px.
+Backgrounds for plugins are created in an image editor, such as Photoshop or Pixelmator.
+I prefer using [Pixelmator][7] since it is reasonably priced (compared to Photoshop) and very powerful while easy to use (compared to GIMP).
+It also has nice snapping gridlines for doing accurate layout.

-Once the controls have been placed in Introjucer, I usually set the background color to bright red `#FFFF0000` and then take a screenshot.
-Importing this into Photoshop, and then open up some of the control PNGs, placing them over the Juce layout boxes.
-Now control labels can be placed, use Open Sans Semi-Bold for all labels, pure white.
-For control names, use 15pt font at 100% opacity (except for small knobs, which should have 11pt), and for label units use 9pt at 50% opacity.
-Use "Sentence Case" for labels.

 In the top-level folder of the project, there is a Pixelmator template for creating the backgrounds.
 It has each component in a separate layer, making it easy to create GUI mockups.
+Each component also has a semi-transparent alignment helper layer for use in making pixel-perfect layouts within Introjucer.

+If you choose not to use the Pixelmator template, please be aware of the following style guidelines:

+* Use "Title Case" (not "Sentence case") for component labels.
+* Text for large knob labels is Open Sans Semi-Bold, 15pt, 100% white.
+* Text for all other labels is Open Sans Semi-Bold, 12pt, 100% white.
+* Text for all knob unit labels is Open Sans Semi-Bold, 9pt, 50% white.
+* Tile the texture image for the background.
+* Tile the contrast texture to separate groups of related components.
+Box them in using a rounded rectangle with 3px corner radius.

 When the background is finished, it can be imported into the Introjucer for the main window's background.
+My layout workflow looks something like this:

+1. Make copy of Template.pxm document in project.
+2. Drag around components in Pixelmator until layout looks nice.
+3. Set labels, component names, etc.
+4. Export PNG from Pixelmator with all layers visible.
+5. Import PNG into Introjucer.
+6. Make Components in Introjucer, align to blue boundary shapes.
+7. Re-export PNG from Pixelmator with all layers disabled except the background and label names.
+Object such as slider wells and disabled states (for indicator lights and buttons) are not necessary to export, these are done in the Component classes.
+8. Go back to Introjucer, reload background image.
+9. Fill in Component parameters in Introjucer.

+That's it!
+Now you have a fully-functional GUI for your plugin.

 LCD Screens